IBM/predictive-market-using-arria/README.md

 # Predictive Market Using Arria

-This Pattern demonstrates how to compute a stress test using the Predictive Market Scenario service and Simulated Instrument Analytics service on a set of investments maintained in the Investment Portfolio service, and then narrate the results using the Arria NLG service.
+This code pattern demonstrates how to compute a stress test using the Predictive Market Scenario service and Simulated Instrument Analytics service on a set of investments maintained in the Investment Portfolio service, and then narrate the results using the Arria NLG service.

-When the reader has completed this journey, they will understand how to:
+This code pattern is designed for developers with interest in creating financial applications pertaining to investment portfolios.
+When the reader has completed this code pattern, they will understand how to:

 * Load and retrieve data from the Investment Portfolio service
 * Use the Predictive Market Scenario service to generate a scenario
 * Send data along with a scenario to the Simulated Instrument Analytics service to retrieve analytics
 * Pipe the results to the Arria NLG service which generates a human-readable interpretation of the results

+## Architecture flow

 <p align="center">
   <img width="800"  src="readme_images/Portfolio.Narrate Architecture.png">